ltran17/Advent-of-Code-2023/README.md

 ## Stars earned (as of 12/14): 20

+## Day 14: Parabolic Reflector Dish
+* Started but had other things to do

 ## Day 13: 🌟 Point of Incidence
 * Started on the 13th but ran out of time to debug
 * So it turns out there can be more than one potential line of reflection!
 Gotta test 'em all.